Haunted Mansion (2023 film)

-Haunted Mansion is an upcoming American supernatural horror comedy film directed by Justin Simien from a screenplay by Katie Dippold.
-The film stars Rosario Dawson, Chase W. Dillon, LaKeith Stanfield, Owen Wilson, Tiffany Haddish, Winona Ryder, Dan Levy, Hasan Minhaj, Danny DeVito, Jared Leto, and Jamie Lee Curtis.
-Produced by Walt Disney Pictures and Rideback, it is the second theatrical film adaptation of Walt Disney's theme park attraction The Haunted Mansion, following the 2003 film of the same name.
-In the film, Gabbie (Dawson) and Travis (Dillon) enlists the aid of a team to help exorcise the mansion and destroy the ghosts around them.
+Haunted Mansion is a 2023 American supernatural horror comedy film directed by Justin Simien from a screenplay by Katie Dippold.
+It stars LaKeith Stanfield, Tiffany Haddish, Owen Wilson, Danny DeVito, Rosario Dawson, Dan Levy, Jamie Lee Curtis and Jared Leto.
+Produced by Walt Disney Pictures and Rideback, it is the second film adaptation of Disneyland's eponymous attraction, following the initial one from 2003.
+In the film, a single mother and her son (Dawson and Chase W. Dillon, respectively) enlist the aid of an astrophysicist-turned-tour guide (Stanfield), a struggling psychic (Haddish), a con man posing as a trained priest (Wilson) and a college historian (DeVito) to help exorcise the ghostly inhabitants of the titular building that they have recently moved into.

-Plans for the reboot adaptation based on The Haunted Mansion began in July 2010, when Guillermo del Toro, who intended to write and produce, stated the project would take place in a heightened reality rather than in a real-world setting. del Toro was no longer attached as the project's director in July 2013.
-After spending years in development hell, Disney officially announced Haunted Mansion in August 2020, with Dippold signed on to write a new screenplay for the film.
+Plans for the reboot adaptation based on the Haunted Mansion began in July 2010, when Guillermo del Toro, who intended to write and produce, stated the project would take place in a heightened reality rather than in a real-world setting.
+Del Toro was no longer attached as the project's director in July 2013.
+After years in development hell, Disney officially announced Haunted Mansion in August 2020, with Dippold signed on to write a new screenplay.
 Simien negotiated to direct the film by April 2021, and was officially confirmed three months later.
-The primary cast was confirmed from July to October, while additional cast was announced the following year.
-Principal photography began from mid-October 2021 to late February 2022.
+The primary cast was confirmed from July to October, and additional cast was announced the following year.
+Principal photography took place from mid-October 2021 to late-February 2022 on a $150 million budget.

-Haunted Mansion is scheduled to be released in the United States on July 28, 2023, by Walt Disney Studios Motion Pictures.
+Haunted Mansion premiered at Disneyland in Anaheim, California, on July 15, 2023, and was released in the United States on July 28 by Walt Disney Studios Motion Pictures.
+The film received mixed reviews from critics and grossed $118 million worldwide, becoming a box-office bomb and losing Disney an estimated $117 million.
+Journalists criticized the film for its repeated use of product placement.

-Premise

-Single mom Gabbie and her 9-year-old son, who are looking to start a new life, move into a strangely affordable mansion in New Orleans, only to discover that the place is much more than they bargained for.
-Desperate for help, they contact a priest, who, in turn, enlists the aid of a team which consists of a widowed scientist-turned-failed-paranormal expert, a French Quarter psychic, and a crotchety historian to help exorcise the mansion and destroy the ghosts around them in order to stop them from being able to escape and kill them.